Skip to main content

 The Clean Air Act identifies 187 substances as HAPs such as benzene, trichloroethylene, formaldehyde, mercury, and chromium.
 HAPs are emitted into ambient air from a range of industrial facilities and vehicles.
 EPA sets federal regulations to reduce HAP emissions from these sources.

-Health effects associated with HAPs include cancer, asthma and other respiratory ailments, birth defects, reproductive effects, and neurodevelopmental defects.
-The health effects of certain HAPs, such as benzene, chromium, nickel, and vinyl chloride, have been identified through studies of workers exposed to high levels on the job.
+The health effects of certain HAPs, such as benzene, chromium, nickel, and vinyl chloride, have been identified through studies of adult workers exposed to high levels on the job.
 For some HAPs, observational studies have been conducted in populations with lower exposure levels typical of the general population.
 For most HAPs, concerns about health effects come from laboratory animal studies.

-More information about hazardous air pollutants and Indicator E4 is provided in the Hazardous Air Pollutants section of America's Children and the Environment, Third Edition (pdf) (525.99 KB) .
+For historic and contextual information about hazardous air pollutants and this indicator, see the Hazardous Air Pollutants section of America's Children and the Environment, Third Edition (pdf) (525.99 KB) .

 Indicator E4 uses the NATA data to display percentages of children ages 0 to 17 years living in census tracts that have modeled concentrations of HAPs in ambient air greater than the health benchmarks for 2014.
-The NATA data are compared with three health benchmark concentrations derived from scientific assessments conducted by EPA and other environmental agencies.
-Two benchmarks reflect potential cancer risks, at levels of 1-in-100,000 risk and 1-in-10,000 risk.
-The third benchmark concentration corresponds to the level at which exposure to the hazardous air pollutant is estimated to be of minimal risk for adverse non-cancer health effects; exposures above this benchmark may be associated with adverse health effects such as respiratory or neurological effects.
+The NATA data are compared with health benchmarks set by EPA and other environmental agencies.
+Two benchmarks reflect potential cancer risks, at levels representing a 1-in-100,000 chance that a person will develop cancer and a 1-in-10,000 chance.
+The third benchmark corresponds to the level below which exposures may be associated with non-cancer health effects such as effects on brain or lung development.

 • Detailed Methods for Indicator E4 (pdf) (126.62 KB)